 - 1 The Seven Types: honour your differences

-- 3 The Seven “Energy” Types
+- 3 Psychoenergetics and the Seven Types

-- 5 The seven psychological functions of the Seven Types are:
+- 4 The seven psychological functions are:

-- 7 No human being is a type
+- 5 No human being is a type

 Why am I so sensitive, why do I feel so much?
 Why do I need to be in control?
 Why are my emotions so extreme and my passions so intense?
 Why is beauty so important to me, even more than food?